 Kuala Lumpur to Butterworth (Penang) by train

+A review of the ETS (Electric Train Service) from Kuala Lumpur to Butterworth (Penang).
 In 2015 the electrification of the train line between Kuala Lumpur and Butterworth was completed.
 On this modernised track the ETS (Electric Train Service) reaches a speed of 140 km/h.
-The ETS is one of the fastest trains in Southeast Asia.
-The remarkable thing about the ETS is that it runs on a metre gauge […]
+The ETS is one of the fastest trains in Southeast Asia. […]

 Maeklong market railway, Thailand – The train that goes through a market